 Telling Omega that he would turn against Shadow, and telling Shadow that the world would betray him — Mephiles can travel through time and the timelines touching them.
 It's a possible outcome somewhere, I'm sure, supported by the events in Shadow's game.
 He's merely stating a speculation that exists in a possible timeline.

 "The answer is yes.
 And no." - In response to Shadow asking if he ruined the world they were currently in.
 Yes, he caused that.
 No, not him directly.
 Considering a future iteration of Mephiles exists in that future world, but at the time is currently in the present, while the present iteration is in the future...
-Present Mephiles has not caused the actions do that yet, but Future Mephiles has already indeed done so.
+Present Mephiles has not caused the actions which lead to that yet, but Future Mephiles has already indeed done so.
 Basically "No, not yet, anyway."